Visiting students are individuals who wish to take courses at McGill for credit at another university. You must:

 - The application form and supporting documentation must be submitted to patrick.oneill [at] mcgill.ca (Patrick O'Neill).

-Visit McGill Student Records for comprehensive information about undergraduate research trainee application requirements, preparation, health information for non-Canadians, etc.
+Visit McGill Student Records for comprehensive information about undergraduate research trainee application requirements, preparation, application form, health information for non-Canadians, etc.

 Visiting Students can take courses at McGill University for credit towards a degree program at another university.
 To become a Visiting Student, you must obtain written permission from your university.